Skip to main content

 AMMs are often used in decentralized blockchain settings because they tend to have lower gas fees (no need for market makers to change their orderbook orders if the price deviates too much, and no need for a matching engine executing orders for users)

 However, they have one problem in regards to our inverse projection standard: they are automatic.
-That is to say, they are are not natively aware of the fact there are different modes for the game that may exist, and that certain tokens are only valid against certain rule sets.
+That is to say, they are not natively aware of the fact there are different modes for the game that may exist, and that certain tokens are only valid against certain rule sets.

-Fortunately, there exists a straight-forward immediate solution: simple use OpenSea as an orderbook.
-They support ERC1155 after-all.
+Fortunately, there exists a straightforward immediate solution: simple use OpenSea as an orderbook.
+They support ERC1155 after all.
 However, this is not a long-term solution:

 1. OpenSea is not aware of the different game rules that might exist.
 It can facilitate showing valid and invalid tokens via a validity trait (which means you can do trait-based collection offers), but ideally this would be abstracted away from the user and the user just picks the game rules they want to use from a list.